 There’s a growing object of study that looks at this very thing.
 It’s called medievalism, and it’s boundary lines are pretty fuzzy.
 We don’t know if we should call it its own discipline.
 Should it be a subset of or separated from medieval studies?
 Should it be housed in different literary periods?
 For example, I usually present myself as a Victorianist who focuses on Victorian medievalism.

 And where do we put Tolkien and Lewis and all the rest of 20th century medievalisms?

-Or what about Chesterton’s The Ballad of the White Horse wherein Roman antiquity is telescoped with Celtic and Anglo-Saxon Britain?
+Or what about Chesterton’s The Ballad of the White Horse wherein Roman antiquity is telescoped with Celtic and early medieval Britain?

 Leslie Workman separates the study of medievalism and the study of the Middle Ages themselves, arguing that medievalism should be described as the “process of creating the Middle Ages,” meaning that it is “the study not of the Middle Ages themselves but of the scholars, artists, and writers who…constructed the idea of the Middle Ages that we inherited.”
 The Tolkien scholar, Tom Shippey, corroborates this view by proposing that medievalism is “the study of responses to the Middle Ages at all periods since a sense of the mediaeval began to develop.”

 In an excellent recent study, Medivalism: A Critical History, David Matthews examines this burgeoning discipline/anti-discipline and concludes that the lines between medieval studies and medievalism studies aren’t so clear as definitions like “the process of creating the Middle Ages” suggest.
 For starters, every act of scholarship by a medievalist, as Matthews notes, is itself an artifact of medievalism.